 How Many Restaurants Are There in The Cosmopolitan in Las Vegas?

-Currently, there is 25 restaurants.
+Currently, there are 20 restaurants.
 This number is always changing, as establishments come and go.
 So, no matter your tastes, you will find something that appeal.
 From upbeat burger joints to fine dining steakhouses, we will have something for you.

 Do I Need to Make a Reservation at The Cosmopolitan Las Vegas?